Ingest, Process, and Analyze Amazon Web Application Firewall Logs

-Using SQLake with AWS WAF
+Using SQLake with S3 Access Logs

-There are just 4 straightforward steps involved:
+There are just four straightforward steps involved:

 1. Create the staging table in the data lake